-Panj Takht are 5 important Gurudwaras of Sikhism which have a significant respect.
+Panj Takht are 5 important Gurdwaras of Sikhism which have a significant respect.
 In Sikhism, Guru is referered as Sachcha Patshah (true king) and to his gaddi (spiritual seat) as Takht and the congregation he led as darbar (court).
 These Panj Takht take Religious, Social and Political decisions as required by Sikh community.

-In 1609, Sri Guru Hargobind Singh established the first and the most important one of the Panj Takht 'Akal Takht' near Sri Harmandar Sahib (Golden Temple) at Amritsar.Other Gurudwaras of Panj Takhts are :
+In 1609, Sri Guru Hargobind Singh established the first and the most important one of the Panj Takht 'Akal Takht' near Sri Harmandar Sahib (Golden Temple) at Amritsar.Other Gurdwaras of Panj Takhts are :

 Sikh Panj Takht are :